JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Plant one to two seeds per soil block.
 Thanks to the dimple made by your seed blocker, you should already have a little hole to place your seeds in, right in the middle of each block.

-I planted my first tray of soil blocks with my favorite winter greens seeds (kale, Swiss chard, etc.).
+I plant my first tray of soil blocks for the year with my favorite winter greens seeds (kale, Swiss chard, cabbage, etc.).
 I plan to transplant these out to the garden sooner rather than later.
 I will harden off the entire tray and plant the soil blocks in my garden.
 When it comes time to start seeds for my warm-season plants that need a little bit longer to grow indoors (tomatoes, peppers, etc.), I will pot up the seedlings into 4-inch containers once they have several sets of leaves before trying to transplant them.

 As soon as you plant your seeds, it's time to get them under grow lights.